Battle of Reims (1814): Approach march

 When Napoleon heard that Saint-Priest captured Reims he realized that he might score a cheap victory over the Allies.
 A success at Reims would cut the link between the army Blücher to the north and Karl Philipp, Prince of Schwarzenberg's Allied army to the south.
 The war was going badly for Napoleon.
 Marshal Jacques MacDonald was falling back before Schwarzenberg, Eugène de Beauharnais was in a tight spot in Italy, Marshal Pierre Augereau was losing territory in the south.
 The political situation also appeared dire.
 The Allies were negotiating the Treaty of Chaumont in order to more closely bind their alliance against the French emperor and the French people were tired of the war.
 Napoleon needed a quick victory to restore his reputation.
 The emperor wrote, "My intention being to attack Saint-Priest near Reims tomorrow, to defeat him and reoccupy the town".

 Napoleon left Mortier with 8,000 infantry and 4,000 cavalry to hold Soissons.
 Augustin Daniel Belliard led Mortier's cavalry which included a brigade from Berckheim's division.
 Mortier was instructed to defend the Aisne on either side of Soissons but not to allow himself to be drawn into a general battle.
 Napoleon ordered Marmont with the VI Corps and the I Cavalry Corps to march from Fismes toward Reims starting on the morning of 13 March.
 They would be followed by all the Guard Cavalry, Friant's division, Pierre François Xavier Boyer's brigade and the Legion of the Vistula battalion.
 The stage was set for the French soldiers to do some epic marching.
 Friant began his march from Soissons at 2:00 am and arrived before Reims at 4:00 pm, while Marmont set out from Fismes at 6:00 am.
-Ney's infantry started from Soissons around 8:00 pm and got to Reims before 4:00 pm.
+Ney's infantry started from Soissons around 8:00 am and got to Reims before 4:00 pm.
 Napoleon set out from Soissons with the Guard cavalry service squadrons.